-Actual name 愛新覺羅玄燁 (Aixin Jueluo Yuanye).
+Actual name 愛新覺羅玄燁 (Aixin Jueluo Xuanye).
 Reigned AD 1661 to AD 1722.

-The longest reigning Chinese emperor with an astonishing 61 years of rule, Kangxi was the fourth emperor of the Qing Dynasty and the first to be born on Chinese soil.
+The longest-reigning Chinese emperor with an astonishing 61 years of rule, Kangxi was the fourth emperor of the Qing Dynasty and the first Manchu ruler to be born on Chinese soil.

-Through a combination of many strategies, which included recruiting Chinese Confucian scholars, honouring and not debasing the history of the previous dynasty, and championing Chinese arts, Kangxi absorbed the best of China and shrewdly wielded it to legitimize Manchurian rule.
+Through a combination of strategies that included recruiting Chinese Confucian scholars, honoring and not debasing the histories of the previous dynasty, and championing Chinese arts, Kangxi absorbed the best of China and shrewdly wielded it to legitimize Manchurian rule.

 The Last Dynasty of China